Grants for Single Moms in Hudson County

 Catholic Charities Jersey City

-There is a large variety of support services from this charity.
-One of which is the federal government-funded Homeless Prevention and Rapid Rehousing (HPRP).
-This progress implies that resources are readily accessible to support those facing homelessness or being evicted from their homes.
-You may visit the Jersey City Catholic Charities center at 249 Virginia Ave, Jersey City, NJ 07304.
+Catholic Charities in Jersey City has played a crucial role in my journey as a single mother.
+Among their many support services is the Homeless Prevention and Rapid Rehousing (HPRP) program, funded by the federal government.
+This initiative ensures that resources are readily available to assist individuals on the brink of homelessness or facing eviction from their homes.
+For those in need, you can visit the Jersey City Catholic Charities Center at 249 Virginia Ave, Jersey City, NJ 07304.

 Debt Repayment and Counseling